Make your device smarter and be a part of a larger ecosystem

 Q: What services are on the chip?

 A: It’s a growing ecosystem and services are added ongoing.
-You can find anything between carpool access, security such as two factor authentication, and bitcoin wallets.
+You can find anything between carpool access, security such as two factor authentication.

 Q: Are your chips secure?

 A: Yes, they are very secure.
 Our chips are EMVCo approved and Common Criteria EAL 5+ certified.

 A: SmartMX2 p60 chip from NXP.
 It is a passive off the shelf product.
 If there is a need for using an active chip, our platform can be ported to other secure chips too.

 Q: How can I test the Fidesmo platform?

 A: Start by signing up to the developer portal on developer.fidesmo.com, here you will find available documentations and forum.
 To try the platform just order a card with Fidesmo from our shop.

 Q: Can I put the chip anywhere?

 A: In principal, yes.
 You might want to consider consumer behavior and for e.g. how the contactless point of sales are placed.
 Also the antenna needs to be taken into account, the take advantage of the NFC technology, antenna or a booster needs to be connected to the chip.